-This article was originally published on June 28, 2015 on GFP.
-It is written based on information from the Greenwich Library Oral History “Mianus River Bridge Collapse,” which is a compilation of interviews conducted in the 80s and 90s.
+This article is written based on information from the Greenwich Library Oral History “Mianus River Bridge Collapse,” which is a compilation of interviews conducted in the 80s and 90s.
 In addition, GFP interviewed Retired Greenwich Police Lt.
 Tom Keegan and Sergeant Jeff Moran on June 26, 2015.

 It was about 1:30am on June 28, 1983 that a 100 ft section of the Mianus River Bridge on I-95 collapsed.
 Constructed in 1958, The bridge, used a pin-and-hanger system, which failed after years of harsh weather conditions and a higher volume of traffic than anticipated.

 The collapsed span hurled six people into the river 75 feet below, killing three and critically injuring three others, though many people have observed it would have been worse if the collapse had been at rush hour.
 For many longtime Greenwich residents, the the moment they learned of the collapse and memories of snarled traffic haven’t faded.

 There were no cell phones in 1983.
 Nor was there Twitter or texting to spread the word in-the-moment, as social media allows today.
 Residents learned about the catastrophe when their landline rang, or when they tuned in to WGCH radio or read about it the next day in the paper.